roddywNW/Replitandmainfiles/notees.md

 I guess just to update the files copy the code from the Codespaces into the thing in here.

 Add the hangman game to github as well.

+11/19/24 I added the hangman game from my phone by copying the code and putting it in the repository on github mobile and not it's transfered over here.

+Now I can code online,but like only if i really have free time like waiting on a bus or i finished everything in study block.